ailzhang/ailzhang.github.io/content/posts/pipeline-parallelism-demystified/index.md

 | GPU 2   | [2], [6]         | [2], [5]|
 | GPU 3   | [3], [7]         | [3], [4]|

-Note that there's probably no single "correct" assignment, the way you assign stages to devive can impact load balance, communication patterns and even how well you can overlap communication.
+Note that there's probably no single "correct" assignment, the way you assign stages to device can impact load balance, communication patterns and even how well you can overlap communication.

 ## How do we priortize different microbatches?